DevimalPlanet/object-traversal/README.md

 # object-traversal

-Simple, performant and customizable utility for traversing and applying callback functions to any portion of a javascript object.
+Simple, performant and configurable utility for traversing and applying callback functions to any portion of a javascript object.

 ## Installation